silnrsi/wstr/src/content/docs/topics/input/keyboards-and-tools.md

 If no suitable keyboard exists, a user can download the [Keyman Developer][keyman-developer] tool and create a suitable keyboard layout.
 Users who create such a keyboard are encouraged to submit it to the Keyman keyboards repository so that others can benefit from having that keyboard freely available.

-## Other input methods
+## Other keyboarding solutions

 This [Keyboard Systems Overview article][ss-keyboard-systems] describes other keyboard input methods (and tries to indicate which ones are no longer viable).
-In particular, one of the character picker options may be an acceptable solution for typing rarely used characters.
+(It also describes other input methods.
+In particular, one of the character picker options may be an acceptable solution for typing rarely used characters.)

 [wsig7]: https://scripts.sil.org/wsi_guidelines_sec_7.html
 [keyman]: https://keyman.com